 Abstract

-Objectives: detection of anaerobic bacteria from blood cultures may be a challenge.
-BACTEC® Anaerobic Lytic/F bottles (BALB) were developed to optimize detection of obligate and facultative anaerobic organisms.
-This study compared the performance of BALB to resin-supplemented BACTEC Anaerobic/F bottles (BAB).
-Methods: Time-to-detection (TTD) and detection rate (DR) of BALB against BAB were compared in two study stages: first, a laboratory evaluation including bottles spiked with human blood and 20 facultative and obligate anaerobic bacterial strains and second, data collected from real patients from emergency room (ER) for a period of one year in two periods: 2015-2016 with BAB and 2017-2018 with BALB.
+Purpose: The detection of anaerobic bacteria from blood cultures may be challenging.
+BACTEC™ Anaerobic Lytic/F bottles (BALB) were developed to optimize the detection of obligate and facultative anaerobic organisms.
+This study compared the performance of BALB to resin-supplemented BACTEC™ Anaerobic/F bottles (BAB).
+Methods: The time-to-detection (TTD) and detection rate (DR) of BALB and BAB were compared in two study stages: first, a laboratory evaluation, including bottles spiked with human blood and 20 facultative and obligate anaerobic bacterial strains; and second, data collected from patients in the emergency room over two one-year periods: 2015–2016 with BAB and 2017–2018 with BALB.
 Results: A total of 160 bottles (80 of each type) were included in the first part of the study.
-The DR of all species in BALB was significantly higher than in BAB (92.25% vs. 82.50%).
-TTD was shorter in BALB than in BAB by 18.9 hours and 1.4 hours for obligate and facultative anaerobic respectively.
-Data from real patients in two periods of one year showed that the rate of positive anaerobic bottles growing any bacteria was not significantly different (9.29% and 9.52% with BAB and BALB respectively, p > 0.05).
-However, the rate of obligate anaerobic bacteria was higher with BALB than with BAB (0.73% vs 0.46%, p = 0.018).
-Conclusions: The performance of BALB in terms of DR and TTD was significantly superior to BAB for obligate anaerobic species, suggesting that the use of these bottles can improve the detection of these bacteria from blood samples.
+The DR of all species in BALB was significantly higher than that in BAB (92.25% vs. 82.50%).
+The TTD was shorter in BALB than in BAB by 18.9 and 1.4 h for obligate and facultative anaerobic organisms, respectively.
+Data from patients in two one-year periods showed no significant differences in the numbers of positive anaerobic bottles growing any bacteria (9.29% and 9.52% with BAB and BALB, respectively, p > 0.05).
+However, the growth of obligate anaerobic bacteria was higher with BALB than with BAB (0.73% vs 0.46%, p = 0.018).
+Conclusion: The performance of BALB in terms of DR and TTD was significantly superior to BAB for obligate anaerobic species, suggesting that the use of these bottles can improve the detection of these bacteria from blood samples.

-Background
+Keywords:

+Introduction

-Blood cultures (BCs) are an invaluable diagnostic tool for the detection of potentially life-threatening infections [1, 2, 3]. results of BCs can provide a definitive diagnosis guiding the therapeutic course and offering key prognostic information.
-Achieving this goal may be problematic, since the detection and identification of anaerobic bacteria in BCs is a well-recognized challenge in clinical microbiology, since these microorganisms are typically fastidious, slow growing and difficult to culture [4].
-Laboratories should try to overcome these difficulties, since early recognition and appropriate treatment of anaerobic bloodstream infections are of great clinical importance [5].
+Blood cultures (BCs) represent an invaluable diagnostic tool for the detection of potentially life-threatening infections [1, 2, 3].
+The results of BCs can provide a definitive diagnosis that can guide the course of therapy and offer key prognostic information.
+Achieving this goal may be problematic, as the detection and identification of anaerobic bacteria in BCs is a well-recognized challenge in clinical microbiology, and some microorganisms are typically fastidious, slow growing, and difficult to culture [4].
+Laboratories should try to overcome these difficulties, as early recognition and appropriate treatment of anaerobic bloodstream infections are of great clinical importance [5].

-Automated continuous-monitoring BCs systems together with anaerobic BCs bottles have improved the detection of these microorganisms [6, 7].
-BCs bottles able to decrease time to positivity and increase the detection rate could potentially lead to a significant advantage in decreasing morbidity and mortality rates [8].
-According to the manufacturer, BD BACTEC Lytic/10 Anaerobic/F BCs bottles (BALB) (Becton, Dickinson and Co, Sparks, MD, USA) contain 0.26% saponin as a lysing agent and provide faster time-to-detection (TTD) for facultative and obligate anaerobic organisms as compared to BD BACTEC Anaerobic Plus/F BCs bottles (BAB) from the same manufacturer.
-The lytic medium optimizes detection of obligate anaerobic and facultative organisms by lysing the phagocytes.
-Phagocytized organisms are then released into the culture medium enabling more to be recovered.
-In addition, decreased metabolic activity from lysed blood cells increases detection sensitivity and reduces false positives.
+Automated continuous-monitoring BC systems together with anaerobic BC bottles have improved the detection of microorganisms [6, 7].
+Furthermore, BC bottles that are able to reduce the time to positivity and increase the detection rate (DR) could potentially lead to a considerable advantage in decreasing morbidity and mortality rates [8].
+According to the manufacturer, BD BACTEC™ Lytic/10 Anaerobic/F BC bottles (BALB) (Becton, Dickinson and Co, Sparks, MD, USA) contain 0.26% saponin as a lysing agent and provide faster time-to-detection (TTD) for facultative and obligate anaerobic organisms as compared to BD BACTEC™ Anaerobic Plus/F BCs bottles (BAB) from the same manufacturer.
+The lytic medium optimizes the detection of obligate anaerobic and facultative organisms by lysing phagocytes.
+Phagocytized organisms are then released into the culture medium, thereby enabling more to be recovered.
+In addition, decreased metabolic activity from lysed blood cells increases the detection sensitivity and reduces false positives.

-The aim of the present study was to compare TTD and detection rate (DR) of BALB to BAB Blood Culture bottles for all bacteria in a laboratory evaluation with simulated positive bottles and the Detection Rate for obligate anaerobic bacteria between two one-year periods, using during one year of …………….
-In addition, the performance of both kinds of bottles for direct identification with Sepsityper® kit (Bruker Daltonics, Bremen, Germany) was also evaluated.
+The aim of the present study was to compare the TTD and DR of BALB and BAB BC bottles for all bacteria in a laboratory evaluation with simulated positive bottles, and the DR for obligate anaerobic bacteria between two one-year periods.
+In addition, the performance of both types of bottles in direct identification with the Sepsityper™ kit (Bruker Daltonics, Bremen, Germany) was evaluated.

 Materials and Methods